 The Queensland Family and Child Commission (QFCC) announced today that they have successfully implemented one of Queensland’s most comprehensive Child Death Registers.
 This replacement database system records the deaths of any young people under 18 years of age in Queensland.
 The new system will allow the QFCC to extract information from across its 17 years of recorded data and respond to requests for data to support prevention initiatives and research.
 The information is used to highlight risk factors associated with child deaths and to make recommendations to prevent deaths from occurring.

 QFCC is responsible for maintaining a register of all child deaths and preparing an annual report on child deaths as well as providing access to data to undertake research to help reduce the likelihood of child deaths.
 The register was established in 2004 and currently contains over 7,500 records that have been classified by the cause of death, demographic and incident characteristics.
+The new application has modernised the register by automating many manual processes and capturing quality information in a more structured way, making reporting easier and enabling better auditing.
 QFCC Principal Commissioner Cheryl Vardon said the new system would enhance how sensitive information is captured.

 “The death of any young Queenslander is heartbreaking for friends, family and communities.
 We must learn valuable lessons from these children’s stories on how to reduce and prevent future child deaths,” Ms Vardon said.

 “The replacement database has enhanced functionality and captures quality information in a more structured way.
 It enables the delivery of public education campaigns, government policy and design programs to help reduce preventable child deaths.